matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-findobj:

-How do I find all the objects in my figure of a certain type?
+Find all objects in figure of a certain type
 =============================================================

 Every matplotlib artist (see :ref:`artist-tutorial`) has a method